YingLiu4203/angular-book/ch02/ch02-the-root-component.md

 The `@Component({...})` has a special prefix `@` before the class name.
 It means that the class is a decorator.
 Decorator is a language feature in TypeScript.
 A decorator is used to provide metadata to other classes/functions/properties.
 As shown above, its parameters provide the `selector`, `templateUrl` and `styleUrls` to the `AppComponent`.

 The `selector` specifies the html tag for this component to be used.
 Because this is the root component, it is used in the `src/index.html`.
-The `src/index.html` has the following content:
+It is not a suprise that the `src/index.html` file only has the `app-root` element in its `<body>` element:

 ```html
 <body>